adityaj131/StemCells_DBMS/README.md

 # StemCells_DBMS
-Its a database management system for registering and storing stemcells
+It is a database management system for registering and storing stemcells

-It includes everything from backend to frontend all the files.
+It includes every file from backend to frontend.
-We used flask for the backend and html css for frontend
+We used flask for the backend and html/css for frontend.